Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/general/experiment-duration-estimate.md

 ### 4. How does Amplitude determine the number of exposures per day?

-We assumed that the cumulative exposures is a straight line (i.e. we take the cumulative exposures today and divide by the length of the experiment so far to get how many exposures per day.
+We assume a constant number of exposures per day.
+The estimate takes the cumulative exposures today and divides by the length of the experiment so far, in order to calculate the exposures per day.

 ## Types of Errors